Births and fertility

 The federal government reports periodically on the statistics regarding births (and deaths) to various international bodies, including Eurostat and the World Health Organisation (WHO).

-The Child and Family Agency (Kind en Gezin) also produces its own birth statistics based on its own birth records in Flanders (births in the Flemish Region and partly in the Brussels-Capital Region as well).
+The Growing Up Agency also produces its own birth statistics based on its own birth records in Flanders (births in the Flemish Region and partly in the Brussels-Capital Region as well).
 These statistics provide important additional and more precise information for their purpose.

 The Agency for Care and Health is responsible for the correct registration of births based on the declaration forms/certificates provided for births (and deaths).
 The verified data are then transferred to Statbel according to current standards and procedures.